Shai (group): Early beginnings and formation

 Shai (a Swahili word meaning "personification of destiny") was formed on the campus of Howard University.
-In 1990, Alpha Phi Alpha fraternity brothers, Marc Gay, Carl Martin, and Darnell Van Rensalier invited fellow Howard University student Garfield Bright to join their a capella group after two other founding members departed.
+In 1990, Alpha Phi Alpha fraternity brothers, Marc Gay, Carl Martin, and Darnell Van Rensalier invited fellow Howard University student Garfield Bright to join their a capella group after two other founding members, and Jeffrey Talley departed.
 None of the members had professional singing experience and mostly performed in and around campus for fun, according to Gay.

 The group came together seriously after winning a Howard University talent show.
 From there, they decided to pursue a record deal in New York City but did not receive any offers.
 Martin later gave Paco Lopez, a local deejay at WPGC radio in DC metro, a demo cassette copy of "If I Ever Fall in Love," and he began promoting the single on the air.
 In September 1992, the group signed with Gasoline Alley/MCA Records and released their debut album later that year.